AvolitesLtd/TitanManual/CONTRIBUTING.md

 Touch buttons on the screen are rendered in the text in a light blue rounded box.
-This is created in the markdown using the following notation: \<Keys.SoftKey\>Button\</Keys.SoftKey\>'.
+This is created in the markdown using the following tags: \<Keys.SoftKey\>Button\</Keys.SoftKey\>.

 If the button is a menu softkey, we would say so in the description, for example "Press the \<Keys.SoftKey\>Options\</Keys.SoftKey\>
 softkey."

+Context buttons (for example the X to close a window or buttons in a context menu) are rendered with a dark grey background similar to how they show on the console screen.
+This is created in the markdown using the following
+tags: \<Keys.ContextKey\>X\</Keys.ContextKey\>

-Note: The rendering breaks if one of these tags starts a line in the markdown file.
-Add an html non-breaking space (&nbsp;) before the tag if it is at the start of a line.
+*Note: The rendering breaks if one of these tags starts a line in the markdown file.
+Add an html non-breaking space (`&nbsp;`) before the tag if it is at the start of a line.*

 ---